Local government: Spain

 Law 7/1985, passed by the former Spanish Prime Minister Felipe González Márquez (socialist), lays down the procedure of the Local Government.
 Every city in Spain used this Law until 2003.
-This year, the former Spanish Prime Minister José María Aznar López (conservative), passed a Law (57/2003) to modernize organic rules of those cities which had more than 250,000 inhabitants, and other important cities (like capital cities of provinces with at least 175,000 inhabitants).
+This year, the former Spanish Prime Minister José María Aznar (conservative), passed a Law (57/2003) to modernize organic rules of those cities which had more than 250,000 inhabitants, and other important cities (like capital cities of provinces with at least 175,000 inhabitants).
 Also, it exists two other important Laws for specifically Madrid (Law 22/2006) and Barcelona (Law 1/2006).
 The main governing body in most municipalities is called Ayuntamiento (in the less populated municipalities an alternative local organization system called open council, "concejo abierto", is used).
 The Ayuntamiento in turn is formed by the Plenary (el Pleno, the collective formed by the city councillors) and the Mayor.
 The number of members that compose The Plenary varies depending on city's population (for example, since 2007 Valencia has 33 members and Pamplona has 27).
 The name given to the members of the Plenary is councillor (concejal).
 Those councillors are elected between city's inhabitants every four years by direct vote.
 After being elected, councillors meet in a special Plenary session to determine who will be elected, between them, as city's Mayor.
 In the next days after the election, the mayor chooses some councillors to set up the executive governing body (Junta de Gobierno or Comisión de Gobierno).
 After that, and for the next four years, city's mayor and the Junta de Gobierno will govern over the city according to their competences (urbanism, some taxes, local police, licenses for specific activities, cleaning services, etc.).
 Meanwhile, councillors in the Plenary but not part of the Junta de Gobierno (the opposition) will oversee Mayor's rule.

 The autonomous community of Catalonia is divided in 4 provinces and more than 900 municipalities.
 Between these two tiers, there are 41 comarques (singular, comarca), roughly equivalent to 'district' or 'county'.
 The comarca is a commonwealth, or union, of municipalities with competences in several fields (Law 6/1987 of the Parliament of Catalonia).